jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 Instagram is unique amongst other social media platforms in that it shares pictures.

 Facebook and Twitter use a machine learning SEO algorithm to determine what your post is about and then show it to the appropriate people.
-Each of those platforms uses words as their primary means of propagation.
+Each of those platforms uses words as its primary means of propagation.
 As a result, SEO algorithms look at the content of the post to determine what it's about.

 This is not (yet) possible with pictures alone.
 Therefore, something else is needed.
 This is why you must use hashtags.